 Why do the words “summer reading” elicit such dread in our students?
 Let’s give kids the chance to view reading as an opportunity to relax and learn and grow.
-Take a look at this summer reading video about a creative community partnership in Montgomery County and Dayton, Ohio.
-They’ve managed that so many children keep learning and reading over the summer:
+Unfortunately, there are so many summer reading stigmas.
+Take a look at this summer reading video by Bill Gates:

 The majority of the reading I do does not involve a test, an essay, or a project.
 Let’s give kids reading as a gift and remove the stigma that reading is a chore.
 Last summer, while browsing in my Overdrive app, I found all kinds of new releases and librarian suggestions for books that had huge wait lists due to their popularity.